MorleyOlsen/MorleyOlsen.github.io/content/authors/admin/_index.md

       - Computer Organization & Architecture Training (A)
       - Algorithms Design and Analysis Training (A+)
       -
-      - [third grade]
+      - WHILE JUNOIR
       - Artificial Intelligence 1 (A+)
       - Interface Technology (A)
-      - to be continued...
+      - Operating System (A)
+      - Computer Organization & Architecture 2 (A)

       Scholarships and titles include:
       - National Inspiration Scholarship (2021, 2022, 2023)